tilburgsciencehub/website/content/topics/Research-skills/templates-dynamic-content/dynamic reports/figure-formatting-rmarkdown.md

 {{% /tip %}}

-## Using Latex for Formatting of Figures
+## Using Latex for Formatting

-### Step 1: Specify extra_dependencies: "subfig" in your YAML
+#### Step 1: Specify extra_dependencies: "subfig" in your YAML
 For a more coherent organization and presentation in your document, consider using the `subfig` package in `LaTeX`.
-This package enables arrangement of multiple sub-figures within a singular figure environment.
+This package can be used to arrange multiple sub-figures within a singular figure environment.
 In addition, it allows for each sub-figure to have its own individual caption.
 This capability is particularly beneficial for comparative analyses or presenting grouped data in a cohesive manner.

 To incorporate sub-figures into your `Rmarkdown` document include the `subfig` package in your document's YAML via the `extra_dependencies` option as shown below: